MiniPiccino/ThinkDeeperProd/web/frontend/README.md

 # ThinkDeeper Frontend

 Next.js application that delivers the Thinkle experience in production.
-It consumes the FastAPI backend to serve daily prompts, capture answers, and display progress.
+It consumes the FastAPI backend to serve daily reflections, capture answers, and display progress.

 ## Getting started